Why Is My Cat Itching and Licking So Much?

 - Removing any controllable stressors (such as playing loud music)

-In some cases, your cat may be prescribed anti-anxiety medications or supplements to help manage stress-related behaviors.
+In some cases, your veterinarian may prescribe your cat anti-anxiety medications or supplements to help manage stress-related behaviors.

 Skin Care